 If you don’t take the necessary time to do the inner child exercises, you will continue to hurt and feel emotional pain.
 You will have uncontrolled triggers.

 Not only that, you will continue to attract the wrong partners and battle demons constantly.
 That’s no way to live.

 That is a good question and a tough answer.
 You have to start somewhere, right?
-I always tell clients just to pick a day sometime in the near future and decide that’s the day you will commit to doing your inner child healing.
+I always tell clients just to pick a day sometime in the near future and decide that’s the day they will commit to doing their inner child healing.

 I suggest blocking it off in your calendar like you would a doctor’s appointment.
-You wouldn’t miss a visit with your doc, so make this appointment just as important.
+You wouldn’t miss a visit with your doctor, so make this appointment just as important.

 Because it is important.
 Your mental health is important.